Photograph all Trains

 Why?
-I remember back in those days I use to get fed up of seeing so many InterCity 125 (HST).
-I did enjoy going on them to travel to different stations etc. But down here in the South West, I saw to many most days.
+I remember back in those days I use to get fed up with seeing so many InterCitys 125 (HST).
+I did enjoy going on them to travel to different stations etc. But down here in the Southwest, I saw to many most days.

 For me, being a massive train spotter at this time, these trains were not worth train spotting for.

-The main trains I wanted to collect the numbers from were all the other ones.
+The main trains I wanted to collect the numbers from where all the other ones.

 Now I wish I did take more photos of that class of trains.
 Yes, I do have some, but not as many in its original colour that I wished I had.
 I often wish I could go back to those days and see all those trains again.